jlacefie/sparksqltest/README.md

-spark sql test
+Spark SQL Example
 =================

-The code in this repo, and the instructions below, provide examples of how to work with the DataStax Enterprise 4.6 Release of Spark SQL in a scala environment.
-The README also contains a few examples showing how to work with ad hoc queries and the Spark REPL.
+The code in this repo, and the instructions below, provide examples of how to work with the DataStax Enterprise 4.6 Release of Spark SQL in a Scala environment.
+The README also contains a few examples showing how to work with Ad hoc queries and the Spark REPL.

 This project is based on the examples provided in the spark-driver-demo found here:  https://github.com/DataStaxCodeSamples/spark-driver-demo

-It uses a set of csv files containing historical MLB statistics, loads them via the cqlsh COPY command, and then demonstrates the use of Spark SQL found in 4.6 DataStax Enterprise.
+It uses a set of CSV files containing historical Major League Baseball statistics, loads them via the cqlsh COPY command, and then demonstrates the use of Spark SQL found in 4.6 DataStax Enterprise.

 # Set Up